jminjie/spollingbree/README.md

 # Spolling Bree

-Spolling Bree is a version of the NYT Spelling Bee game that only accpets fake words that are plausible.
+Spolling Bree is a version of the NYT Spelling Bee game that only accepts fake words that are plausible.

 ## Model